EU set to adopt windfall levy, but no deal on gas price cap

 Several diplomats who spoke ahead of Friday’s meeting expressed confidence a deal will be approved on a levy on surplus profits made in 2022 by companies producing or refining oil, gas and coal.
 Under the deal, these companies will be asked to give back a share of their profits above the average of the past four years, according to officials at France’s energy ministry.

-The two other main elements of the plan are a temporary cap on the revenues of low-cost electricity generators such as wind, solar and nuclear companies, as well as an obligation for the 27 EU countries to reduce electricity consumption during peak price hours.
+The two other main elements of the plan are a temporary cap on the revenues of low-cost electricity generators such as wind, solar and nuclear companies, as well as an obligation for the 27 EU countries to reduce electricity consumption by at least 5% during peak price hours.

+Estonian Economic Affairs and Infrastructure Minister Riina Sikkut said that “the most promising measure to actually bring down the average price is still the reduction of peak consumption.”

+Sikkut underlined that any hardship this winter will be nothing compared with the price being paid by Ukrainians.
+“We can’t forget that we are in a situation of war.
+Ukrainians are paying with their lives, so we temporarily may pay higher bills or prices in the food store,” she said.

 The measures, however, will not have an immediate effect on the gas prices that have been running wild as Russia reduced its supplies.

 “This is just the first part of the puzzle and an immediate patch,” said Czech Industry and Trade Minister Jozef Sikela, who chaired the meeting in Brussels.
-“We must not stop here, we are in an energy war with Russia, the winter is coming.
+“We must not stop here; we are in an energy war with Russia; the winter is coming.
 We need to act now… Now means now.
 Now is not in a week and definitely not in a month.”

 A group of 15 member countries has urged the European Commission — the EU’s executive arm — to propose a cap on the price of wholesale gas as soon as possible to help households and businesses struggling to make ends meet.